TYPO3-Archive/Sites-DemoTypo3Org/content/cms.md

 	Use <strong>"admin"</strong> and <strong>"password"</strong> as credentials
 </p>

-This is an example of a typical TYPO3 installation that bundles an XHTML template, the TYPO3 source and some well-known extensions.
-Download this if you want to try out TYPO3 and play around with it, or just to get a basic site with a predefined template up and running. **To install, you need a webserver on your local machine or a hosted webserver**.
+This is an example of a typical TYPO3 installation that bundles an HTML5 template, the TYPO3 source and some well-known extensions.
+Download this if you want to try out TYPO3 and play around or just to get a basic site with a predefined template up and running. **To install, you need a webserver on your local machine or a hosted webserver**.
 Unzip the package, create a Virtual Host pointing at the root of the directory, open the browser and go to the installation wizard.
 Notice also, experimented users can install TYPO3 CMS LTS by [Composer][cp].